The JCR Freshers' Guide contains a wealth of information and advice from current students.

 Bank account details form

-- Contact firstname.lastname@example.org if you want to arrive before Sunday 3 October 2021.
+- Contact firstname.lastname@example.org at least two weeks before your intended arrival date if you want or need to arrive before Sunday 2 October 2022.

 - Register with the College Doctors: go to www.campusdoctor.co.uk/oxford/ and follow the instructions.